 SEF has experienced financial, technical and programmatic staff at its disposal.
-As a Third Party Administrator, SEF will use its financial and technical staff to ensure proposed projects meet approved program guidelines.
+As a program administrator, SEF will use its financial and technical staff to ensure proposed projects meet approved program guidelines.
 Its programmatic and marketing staff will promote the program to commercial, industrial and agricultural businesses, contractors, financial institutions and C-PACE capital providers.